tyndev/tyndev/notes/Classes vs Data Classes in Python.md

 Deciding when to use regular classes vs data classes is pretty straightforward.
 - Use regular classes when you need to encapsulate complex behavior.
 - Use data classes when you need to store data and want type hints.

+## Other Features of Data Classes to Learn About
+- Default values
+- Excluding arguments from the initializer
+- Use post_init to generate attributes
+- Private/protected members
+- Excluding data from the repr
+- Freezing a data class